Do you want to know how to add a search box to a WordPress page?

 When you’re finished customizing your search engine settings, press Done.

-On the appeared window, you can specify what post custom fields and taxonomies you want WordPress to consider when performing a search.
+Next, a new window will popup, where you can specify what custom fields and taxonomies you want to consider when performing a search.

 Next, find the Tags taxonomy and click on it.